ilijachrchev/NFTWashTradingRecognition/README.md

 | Distributed `-np 6` | 72.2 s |
 | Distributed `-np 8` | 67.7 s |

-### Observations

-The gap between the two columns is the setup cost, and it stays between 39 and 47 seconds in every run.
-Reading and parsing the 5 GB file is sequential in all three modes, so it never gets faster no matter how many threads or ranks are used.
-This is why the totals converge even though the BFS times do not.

-Parallel mode gives the shortest total runtime.
-All 16 threads share one graph in memory, so it is stored once and there is nothing to broadcast.

-Distributed mode scales well on the BFS phase, going from 57.8 s at 2 ranks to 21.1 s at 8 ranks.
-It still cannot beat parallel mode here, because rank 0 has to read the file and broadcast the graph before any BFS can start.
-On a real cluster each node would read its own share in parallel and that cost would drop.

-The distributed BFS at 2 ranks is already much faster than the sequential BFS.
-That is not scaling, it is the data structure.
-The distributed version walks two flat `int[]` arrays, while the sequential one walks a `HashMap` of `ArrayList<Integer>`, which costs a hash lookup and an unboxing step per neighbour.
+flat `int[]` arrays, while the sequential one walks a `HashMap` of `ArrayList<Integer>`, which costs a hash lookup and an unboxing step per neighbour.
 The flat arrays exist for broadcasting, but they made the traversal